Stained vs. Painted Kitchen Cabinets: Which One Is Right For You?

 Painted kitchen cabinets are currently a big trend in home design.
 With the proper color choices, your kitchen can look totally current while showing off your own personal style.
 Painted cabinets are typically wood or MDF, and will have a smooth and uniform finish with no variations in their appearance–only the color of the paint will be noticeable.
 (An exception is painted red oak, which shows some of the wood grain texture under the paint.)

 While design trends come and go, painted cabinets for the kitchen–especially white–are a classic look.
 Not sure you want to fully commit to all white cabinets?
 Feel free to choose another color, or mix painted cabinets in with a stained wood island or base cabinets.
-Probably one of the biggest benefits of painted cabinets are the options–Canyon Creek can replicate a number of paint manufacturers’ colors, and the ability to do a custom color match gives you even more choices when designing your new kitchen.
+Probably one of the biggest benefits of painted cabinets are the options–Canyon Creek can replicate a number of paint manufacturers’ colors through our Pick Your Paint program, and the ability to do a custom color match gives you even more choices when designing your new kitchen.

-To find your ideal color, check out Canyon Creek’s standard paint selection, which includes 24 paints that range from shades of white and grey to more saturated colors.
-To see and compare those colors on three of our most popular doors, visit the Color Visualizer.
+To find your ideal color, check out Canyon Creek’s standard paint selection, which includes 26 paints that range from shades of white and grey to more saturated colors.
+(Including Rain, above.)
+To see and compare those colors check out our finishes.

 Some of the cons of going with painted kitchen cabinets include: They can be more expensive than stained cabinets; they can be harder to touch up than stained cabinets due to the uniform look; and they will show smudges and fingerprints more easily.
 Also, keep in mind that paint lays on top of the wood, so that movement we mentioned earlier can create hairline cracks in the surface at joints and seams.
 As long as liquids are wiped off promptly, those tiny cracks won’t affect the durability of the finish.
 (See our cabinet care guidelines for more tips.)